aswinzz/PyWebCrawler/README.md

 enter the url
 enter the element(eg: a,div) and the class enjoy
-The date will also be saved in crawler.txt
+The data will also be saved in crawler.txt
 ```

 # Screens